ffchristmissions/ffchristmissions.github.io/pages/pages-root-folder/index.md

   title: "Download Theme"
   url: 'https://github.com/Phlow/feeling-responsive'
   image: all-in-hands.jpg
-  text: 'We're serving people all around the world, as an extension of the love of God to all people.
+  text: 'We are serving people all around the world, as an extension of the love of God to all people.
 Have a look on our Missions page to learn more about what the Lord is doing in lives of other people'
 #
 # Use the call for action to show a button on the frontpage
 #